Mostafa el-Nahas: Political history

-He became minister for communications in 1924.
+He became minister for communications during Zaghloul's ministry in 1924.
 Reelected in 1926 as a deputy from Sir Abu Nanna (Gharbiyya) and barred by the British from taking another cabinet post, he was elected one of the Chamber's two vice presidents and, in 1927, its president.
 Upon Sa'd Zaghlul's death in August 1927, he defeated Sa'd's nephew in the contest to lead the Wafd Party.